QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in light-harvesting, quantum control, and single-molecule electronics: Bosonic Environments

 A temperature difference $T_1 > T_2$ induces heat transport in the setup.
 Due to the second law of thermodynamics, the heat flow is on average directed from the hot side to the cold one.
 Our goal is to determine the individual heat currents between the system and the reservoirs, which are generally given by $j_K(t) = \partial_t \langle H_B^K \rangle$ with $H_B^K$ being the Hamiltonian of the $K$-th reservoir.
 These can be determined from the ADOs as follows \cite{KatoJChemPhys2016}: \beq j_K &=& \Gamma_T^K \operatorname{tr}\bigl[ [[H_S, Q_K], Q_K]\, \rho \bigr] - 2 C_I^K(0) \operatorname{tr}\bigl[ Q_K^2 \rho \bigr] \nonumber \\ &+& \sum_{j = R,I} \sum_{k = 1}^{N_j^K} \gamma_{k}^{j;K} \operatorname{tr}[ Q_K \rho^{(jk;K)} ] . \eeq We here added indices signifying the reservoir-dependency to the rates $\gamma_k^{j;K}$, the cut-offs $N_j^K$, the correlation function $C^K(t)$ and the Tanimura-terminator $\Gamma_T^K$.
 The symbol $\rho^{(jk;K)}$ denotes the level-$1$ ADO corresponding to the multi-index $(0 \dots 0, 1, 0 \dots 0)$ with only a single non-zero entry at the indicated position.

 In our library, the \code{HierarchyADOsState} class facilitates the extraction of specific ADOs from the full state of the simulation.
 The formula in \eqref{eq:heat_current} can therefore be easily implemented, as we demonstrate in detail in example notebook 3 \cite{examindex}.
-In Fig.~\ref{fig:heat}, we show the behavior of the steady-state heat current $j_{\vphantom{2}\text{ss}} = j_{2,\text{ss}} = -j_{1,\text{ss}}$ in the high-temperature regime as a function of the qubit-reservoir coupling strength.
+In Fig.~\ref{fig:heat}, we show the behavior of the steady-state heat current $j_{\vphantom{2}\text{ss}} = j_{2,\text{ss}} = -j_{1,\text{ss}}$ in the high-temperature regime as a function of the system-reservoir coupling strength.
 The figure shows that the heat current vanishes both for large and small coupling strengths and reaches a maximum in the intermediate regime.
-The behavior at large coupling strengths is caused by a quantum Zeno-like effect, where a strong system-reservoir interaction suppresses the coherence of the two-qubit system, inhibiting the energy flow between the qubits \cite{KatoJChemPhys2015,taka1,taka2}.
+The behavior at large coupling strengths is caused by a quantum Zeno-like effect, where a strong system-reservoir interaction suppresses the coherence of the system, inhibiting the energy flow between the individual two-level systems \cite{KatoJChemPhys2015,taka1,taka2}.